What if you couldn't change your religion any more than you could change your eye color?

-Talking about the gospel can be incredibly difficult in places where religion and culture are so deeply intertwined.
+Talking about the gospel can be incredibly difficult in places like this, where religion and culture are so deeply intertwined.

-This #GivingTuesday, Cru is asking for donations that will benefit our partners in the Middle East, North Africa, and Central Asia to provide humanitarian aid, resources and opportunities for meaningful, life-changing conversations.
+This #GivingTuesday, Cru is asking for donations that will provide funding to staff living in regions like the Middle East, North Africa and Central Asia — places where people are born into a religion and kept from exploring any further.

-Each year, #GivingTuesday follows Black Friday, Small Business Saturday and each of the days that have been designated for shopping.
-On Nov.
-28, we are asking you to prayerfully consider giving a donation that could effect change in the lives of people in oppressed countries.
+#GivingTuesday follows Black Friday, Small Business Saturday and Cyber Monday — days that have been designated for shopping.
+We’re asking that, on Nov.
+27, you prayerfully consider giving a donation that could change the lives of people in oppressed regions throughout the globe.

-I was often asked why Christians worship three separate Gods, or why the Trinity was made up of Father, Mother and Son.
-However this misinformation spreads, it leads many to see Christianity as absurd at best or dangerous at worst.
+While living overseas, people often asked me why Christians worship three separate Gods or why the Trinity is made up of a father, mother and son.
+No matter how this misinformation spreads, it leads many to see Christianity as absurd at best or dangerous at worst.

-In many regions of the world, evangelism or conversion to another religion is illegal.
-Where it isn’t illegal, it is often frowned upon.
-This forces Christians to choose between keeping their new faith a secret, being disowned or even harmed by their family.
+In many regions of the world, evangelism or conversion to another religion is not only difficult, it’s illegal.
+Where it isn’t illegal, it’s frowned upon.
+This forces Christians to choose between keeping their new faith a secret and being disowned — or even harmed — by their family.

-Not long ago, Nina* and Ann* were talking with a non-Christian friend named Amal* while on campus in a Middle Eastern university.
-During their conversation, they noticed a girl pacing behind them but continued talking with Amal about who God was to him.
+Not long ago, Nina* and Ann* were talking with their friend Amal* while on campus at a Middle Eastern university.
+During their conversation, they noticed a woman pacing nearby but continued talking with Amal about who God was to him.

-Before Amal could even respond, the pacing girl came up to them and asked what many in Western countries would have seen as a harmless question.
+Before Amal could even respond, the pacing woman came up to them and asked what many in Western countries would’ve seen as a harmless question.

 “Are you missionaries?”

-As soon as the question was asked, the women found themselves in a tight spot.
+As soon as the woman asked the question, Nina and Ann found themselves in a tight spot.
 They didn’t want to lie, but they also didn’t want to put themselves or their ministry at risk.
-After some thought, Nina asked the girl, “What would make you ask that?”
+After some thought, Nina asked the woman, Rafa*, “What would make you ask that?”

-“Well, you were talking about God and Jesus, and that’s what missionaries do,” the girl said.
+“Well, you were talking about God and Jesus, and that’s what missionaries do,” she said.

-Nina explained that the Bible encourages all followers of Jesus to tell the world about Him, regardless of their vocation.
-The girl seemed unsatisfied with this answer, but exchanged information with Nina and left for class.
+Nina explained that the Bible encourages all followers of Jesus to tell the world about Him, regardless of how the world sees them.
+Rafa seemed unsatisfied with this answer but exchanged information with Nina and left for class.

-The next day, Nina and Ann met with the girl, Rafa*, in the school cafeteria.
-It was then that she revealed that she, too, was a Christian.
-A high school teacher had read the Bible with her, and through that she accepted Christ five years earlier.
-Rafa had never told anyone, but felt compelled by the Holy Spirit to talk about her faith with Nina and Ann.
+The next day, Nina and Ann met with Rafa in the university cafeteria.
+Only then did she reveal that she, too, was a Christian.
+A high school teacher had read the Bible with her five years earlier, and through that, she’d accepted Christ.
+Rafa had never told anyone but felt compelled by the Holy Spirit to talk about her faith with Nina and Ann.

-The women shared with Rafa then that there were 15 other Christians on her campus.
+The women then shared with Rafa that there were 15 other Christians on Rafa’s campus.